pratyay-banerjee/visual-reasoning/lens_of_logic/README.md

 # Lens of Logic:

-We use the core model as the LXMERT model.
+This is the source code for the following paper:  https://arxiv.org/pdf/2002.08325.pdf We use the core model as the LXMERT model.
 Source Repo for LXMERT: https://github.com/airsplay/lxmert

 ## Parser: